-It takes a combination of tactics to keep employees cool in the summer.
-Consider the following tips and decide which of them are the best ways to cool your hot office.
+It takes a smart mix of tactics to keep your small business cool in the summer.
+Adjusting your workspace and working hours, combined with heat-fighting habits, can get you through heat waves.
+Consider the following tips and decide which of them are the best ways to cool your hot office space:

-Sunlight beating down into your workplace through windows can raise inside temperatures fast.
+Sunlight beating down into your workplace through windows can raise the inside temperatures quickly.
 Angling your shades will dramatically cool a room.
-Pulling curtains across windows when the sun is shining into them reflects the heat energy back out of the room and adds a layer of insulation.
+Pulling curtains across windows when the sun is shining into them reflects the heat energy out of the room and adds a layer of insulation.

 Old-fashioned incandescent light bulbs can really cook a room.
 Up to 90% of the energy they consume goes to throwing off heat, not light.
 Turn off lights in rooms when not in use and switch to energy-efficient light bulbs, like LED or CFL bulbs.